dbkinghorn/Notes/notes/3080Ti-Compute/3080Ti-compute.md

 - [**HPL-AI:** Mixed Precision Benchmark](https://icl.bitbucket.io/hpl-ai/) Is the same HPL benchmark but using lower/mixed precision that would more typically be used for training ML/AI models.
 On the A100 this utilizes TF32, 32-bit Tensor-Cores.
 This benchmark is now also part of the Top500 supercomputer rankings.

 - [**HPCG:** High Performance Conjugate Gradients](https://www.hpcg-benchmark.org/), this is another benchmark used for ranking on the Top500 list.
 It is a multigrid preconditioned conjugate gradient algorithm, with sparse matrix-vector multiplication with global IO patterns.
 It is a workload typical of many problems involving numerical solutions of sets of differential equations.
 This is very much memory/IO-bound!

-These 3 benchmarks provide a good measure of the numerical computing performance of a computer system.
-These are the benchmarks used to rank the largest supercomputer clusters in the world.
-Of course I'm running them on a single server or workstation.
-Still, having "grown up" with supercomputers I'm always impressed by the performance from a single node modern system.
-The 4 x A100 system I've tested provides more computing performance than the first multi million-dollar, Top500 supercomputer deployment I was involved with!

 **Keep in mind these are "Benchmarks"!** I made an effort to find (large) problem sizes and good parameters that would showcase the hardware.
 Measured GPU performance is particularly sensitive to problems size (larger is generally better).
 For the GPU benchmarks I have used NVIDIA's optimized ["NVIDIA HPC-Benchmarks 21.4" container from NGC](https://ngc.nvidia.com/catalog/containers/nvidia:hpc-benchmarks).
 That is their Supercomputer benchmark set!